Partial Hospitalization (PHP)

 "Developing a healthy relationship with exercise is a very important part of the PHP program," says Program Director Nikole Corcoran.
 "With staff support, clients learn to exercise appropriately, to cope with the feelings that come up when they can't exercise, and to make sure that they're exercising for the right reasons."

 Tara Shultis, Massage and Movement Therapist, develops individualized exercise plans for each client, and that means working very closely with our therapists and dietitians.

-"Most clients will attend two yoga classes per week, along with rocks and ropes sessions, trips to the gym and low-flying single-point trapeze.
+"Most clients will attend two yoga classes per week, along with rocks and ropes sessions, trips to the gym and circus arts.
 We also offer — weather permitting — bimonthly hiking, caving or backpacking trips."

 Keeping It Real in the Kitchen